Lourdes: Messages

+Religious sites

 Sanctuary of Lourdes

 Yearly from March to October the Sanctuary of Our Lady of Lourdes is a place of mass pilgrimage from Europe and other parts of the world.
 The spring water from the grotto is believed by some Catholics to possess healing properties.

-An estimated 200 million people have visited the shrine since 1860, and the Roman Catholic Church has officially recognized 69 healings considered miraculous.
+An estimated 200 million people have visited the shrine since 1860, and the Roman Catholic Church has officially recognized 72 healings considered miraculous, as of April 2025.
 Cures are examined using Church criteria for authenticity and authentic miracle healing with no physical or psychological basis other than the healing power of the water.

 Tours from all over the world are organized to visit the Sanctuary.
 Connected with this pilgrimage is often the consumption of or bathing in the Lourdes water which wells out of the Grotto.

 At the time of the apparitions, the grotto was on common land which was used by the villagers variously for pasturing animals and collecting firewood, and it possessed a reputation for being an unpleasant place.